-While some of it depends on the chosen business model there are still many factors merchants can’t influence.
-The amount of options is disorienting and the way various payment gateways present themselves isn’t helping.
+While some of it depends on the chosen business model, there are still many factors merchants can’t influence.
+The amount of options is disorienting, and the way various payment gateways present themselves isn’t helping.
 The fact that there are too many options to choose from and it is hard to tell which are better and why is a challenge for any eCommerce Businessman.

-In order to make things easy to follow, we have chosen to structure the list according to the following structure:
+To make things easy to follow, we have chosen to structure the list according to the following structure:

-If there is one payment system that is arguably the most technologically advanced and it the same time the most accessible — it is probably PayPal.
+If there is one payment system that is arguably the most technologically advanced and at the same time the most accessible — it is probably PayPal.
 No wonder — it started as an Elon Musk’s startup a long time ago — it couldn’t be anything else.

-In order to integrate PayPal, one needs to
+To integrate PayPal, one needs to

 - Create a business account and PayPal Facilitator account